 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.

 For fans of fresh, home-baked cherry pie, we’ve got some good news and some bad news.
-The good news is we’ve got an absolutely amazing recipe for cherry pie (and other fresh cherry recipes!) that will make the process of pitting cherries feel totally worth it.
+The good news is we’ve got a plethora of absolutely amazing fresh cherry recipes that will make the process of pitting cherries feel totally worth it.
 The bad news is that the process is long and arduous.

-But does pitting cherries really have to be such an arduous process?
+But does pitting cherries really have to be such a tedious process?
 The good news is no!
 You can pit cherries the easy way with or without the fancy pitter.
 Here’s how.

-How to pit cherries with a standard pitter
+How to Pit Cherries with a Cherry Pitter